marshackVB/finetuning_demo/README.md

 The demo will adapt an existing MosaicML end-to-end [demo](https://github.com/mosaicml/examples/tree/main/examples/end-to-end-examples/sec_10k_qa) to leverage much of the integrated Databricks-MosaicML stack as of this writing (December 2023).

 ## Prerequisites
 We recommend completing all of the prerequisites before attempting to run any of the notebooks.
-Any key resources created in the prequisites and needed in the workshop will be referenced in the `config` notebook.
+Any key resources created in the prerequisites and needed in the workshop will be referenced in the `config` notebook.
 We will identify them as we go.

 ### MosaicML account
 If you don't already have an account, request access to the MosaicML playground & fine-tuning API through go/getfinetuning.
 More details are available in the [fine-tuning launch email](https://docs.google.com/document/d/1D8z0Y4iRgQOLXQr2VclCQvpzxnu0_nWT5x8iSkXKml8/edit) sent to bricksters.